[Note that some material linked in this post has moved from my Google Drive to Dropbox, I have changed the links and refs for these.]

 In an effort to clarify this confusion, I recently uploaded several dozen pdf compilations of redacted records to my google drive, and in my last note posted a brief explanation with links to the compilations and documentation.

 Examples of redactions

-Those who are actually interested in looking at this material should check my google drive folder.
-If you are at a loss what to download, I suggest getting the introduction, the spreadsheet with the basic metadata for the documents, and the first compilations of one page, two page, and three page documents.
+Those who are actually interested in looking at this material should check my dropbox folder.
+If you are at a loss what to download, I suggest getting the introduction, the spreadsheet with the basic metadata for the documents, and the first pdfs of one page, two page, and three page documents.